mikemorris/guessing_game/NOTES.md

 - `cargo new hello_cargo` creates `src/lib.rs`, not `main.rs`
 - `cargo check` doesn't exist?
 - Maybe a missing `extern crate rand;`?
+- `cargo doc`
   - error: cannot document a package where a library and a binary have the same name.
 Consider renaming one or marking the target as `doc = false`